tsaikd/gogstash/filter/json/README.md

     timestamp: time
     # (mandantory if timestamp is set) format string of the time
     timeformat: 2006-01-02T15:04:05.999999999Z
+    # (optional) key to use as source of the json data.
+Default is 'message'
+    source: myfield
 ```

 ## Example for JSON append